-Come Here-Go Away; the Dynamics of Fearful Attachment
+Come Here, Go Away: The Dynamics of Fearful Attachment

 Posted May 26, 2015

-What happened is that you ran straight into your own defensive wall; that part of your personality that is trying to protect you and keep you safe.
+What happened is that you ran straight into your own defensive wall, that part of your personality which is trying to protect you and keep you safe.
 Of course, this defense is not a rational process; it is housed deep in the emotional centers of your brain and is automatically triggered by signals from the environment.
 It does not care about your rational thought processes or your adult need for love and affection.
 It would rather you be sad and lonely than injured.

 Attachment theory can give us even deeper insight into this process.
 In childhood, the attachment system increases anxiety when the young person stays too far away from parent; the resulting discomfort then impels the child to re-establish proximity.
 Imagine what happens, however, when the parent you are seeking comfort from is himself frightening or frightened.
 If the parent yells at the approaching child, or even worse becomes physically abusive, then this "attachment figure" is just as scary as whatever the child was running from in the first place.

-A terrified parent (who may herself be an abuse victim) also cannot adequately soothe a distressed child.
+A terrified parent (who may themselves be an abuse victim) also cannot adequately soothe a distressed child.
 In either case, the attachment system does not serve its intended function.
 The child cannot escape the anxiety coming from the environment and cannot be soothed by the parent.
 To make matters worse, the parent’s behavior might actually increase the child's anxiety and impel the child to once again approach the scary parent.

 If you see yourself in these descriptions and patterns, take heart.
 The defensive process is a normal reaction to a situational stressor in childhood.
-The situational stressor may have been physical abuse or assault (big "T" trauma) or angry hostility and scary parental behavior (little "t" trauma).
+The situational stressor may have been physical abuse or assault (big "T" trauma), or angry hostility and scary parental behavior (little "t" trauma).
 Scary parental behavior doesn't even mean that the parent was overtly threatening.
-A very depressed or mentally ill parent who is emotionally unexpressive will be frightening because the child knows that the parent cannot provide protection or comfort.
+A very depressed or mentally ill parent who is emotionally unexpressive will be frightening, because the child knows that the parent cannot provide protection or comfort.

 Here are some things you can do:

 - Recognize that your emotions may not be giving you accurate feedback about what is going on in your relationships.
 The distress you feel may have nothing to do with your present romantic partner or close friend; that person may simply be a trigger.
-Think about it as a post traumatic stress reaction.
+Think about it as a post-traumatic stress reaction.

-- Consider getting a therapist or use a self-help program like Adult Children of Alcoholics or Co-Dependents Anonymous where you can disclose your true feelings and perceptions in a safe place (no matter how "off" they may seem) and obtain a neutral perspective and help in calibrating your emotional and behavioral responses.
+- Consider getting a therapist, or use a self-help program like Adult Children of Alcoholics or Co-Dependents Anonymous, where you can disclose your true feelings and perceptions in a safe place (no matter how "off" they may seem) and obtain a neutral perspective and help in calibrating your emotional and behavioral responses.
 People with fearful attachment styles often do not know how they should feel or respond in emotionally charged situations.

 - Take a long time out (days perhaps) before you take action based on strong emotions.
-Be sure that you get all of the facts on the table and make a conscious choice for how you want to respond before taking action.
+Be sure that you get all of the facts on the table, and make a conscious choice for how you want to respond before taking action.

 - Practice setting healthy boundaries.
-You probably did not have good boundaries modeled for you in childhood so this may not come naturally.
+You probably did not have good boundaries modeled for you in childhood, so this may not come naturally.
 When you are in a calm emotional space, ask yourself what you need in your relationships and what behaviors you are willing to accept from your relationship partners; then communicate this information directly in a non-defensive manner.
-Of course, you should keep in mind that it is not in any other adults power to “make” you feel good inside.
+Of course, you should keep in mind that it is not in any other adult's power to “make” you feel good inside.
 That’s your job.

 - Don't disclose too much of your inner turmoil or trauma history until you know that the listener is "safe."
-The vulnerability you will feel upon disclosing too much too fast might flood you with intense anxiety make you want to run away and cut off the relationship.
+The vulnerability you will feel upon disclosing too much too fast might flood you with intense anxiety that will make you want to run away and cut off the relationship.
 In my work with people who have suffered trauma, I often try to slow them down if they attempt to disclose their most closely guarded secrets too early in the therapeutic relationship.
 I ask them why they think I am someone to trust with their well-being.
 I believe that I am trustworthy, but I like people to evaluate on their own when and how to lower their guard.

 - Practice standing your ground, not running away, and experiencing healthy endings.
-I usually tell my fearfully attached clients that we will know when we are establishing a close therapeutic relationship because they will start feeling anxious about coming to their sessions and thinking about reasons to avoid coming.
+I usually tell my fearfully attached clients that we will know when we are establishing a close therapeutic relationship, because they will start feeling anxious about coming to their sessions and thinking about reasons to avoid coming.
 This also applies to friendships and romantic involvements.
 If you have this style, you should simply anticipate this emotional reaction in yourself and refuse to run when it tells you to (of course don’t ignore signs of potential abuse or unhealthy behavior).
 When someone tells you how much they care, you should similarly force yourself to graciously accept the gesture.
 Remember, you give others a gift when you allow them to express their own goodness.
 Finally, try to stay through the relationship ending.
 No relationship lasts forever.
-They eb and flow like the tide.
+They ebb and flow like the tide.
 When it is time for a relationship to end, listen to the other, say your truth, and then release them.
 Don’t worry, you will still have yourself to love you.